 2) Lower the Design Commission Review Trigger from 75 to 40 feet or narrow Vintage Main Streets where the buildings, lots and streets are small but impacts are great.
 We can still build to current code heights but with better results.

 3) Advocate for Vintage Main Streets (see the Future Work section from the staff report pages 52-53).
 This is not a priority for budget and planning staff NOW.
-Our community-led PDX Main Streets Guidelines (AKA the Division-Hawthorne Design Guidelines) have been adopted by 7 business associations and neighborhoods for twelve main streets and can be a strong foundation to work from now.
+Our community-led PDX Main Streets Guidelines have been adopted by eight neighborhood and business associations for 12 main streets and can be a strong foundation to work from now.

 4) Advocate for our Sustainability Scorecard to better evaluate what we are gaining and what we are losing in a more big-picture comprehensive way.